adamgreig/ffp/driver/README.md

 ## Windows

-For use as an CMSIS-DAP programmer, no additional driver installation should be necessary, as the default HID drivers should work.
+For use as an CMSIS-DAP v1 programmer, no additional driver installation should be necessary, as the default HID drivers should work.
 However, this has not been tested -- please report back if you've got the CMSIS-DAP functionality working under Windows.

-We recommend using [Zadig](https://zadig.akeo.ie/) to set up a driver for the FFP SPI interface.
-Download and run the Zadig executable, select `FFP SPI Interface (Interface 0)` in the dropdown, and click `Install Driver`.
+On Windows 8 and above, WinUSB drivers should automatically be installed for FFP's SPI and CMSIS-DAP v2 interfaces.
+If these do not work, we recommend using [Zadig](https://zadig.akeo.ie/) to set up a driver.
+Download and run the Zadig executable, select `FFP SPI Interface (Interface 0)` in the dropdown, and click `Install Driver`, and click the `Replace Driver` button.
 This will install a default WinUSB driver for the FFP VID:PID combination on Interface 0, allowing the FFP host software to use the device.

 ## MacOS